-In A.D.
-100 the Frivoli discover a new technique for making meatballs that doubles the quantity of meatballs they can produce each month.
+In 100 A.D. the Frivoli discover a new technique for making meatballs that doubles the quantity of meatballs they can produce each month.

 - c.
 Draw the new monthly production possibility frontier for the Frivoli. - d.
 After the innovation, which tribe now has an absolute advantage in producing meatballs?
 In producing spaghetti?
 Which has the comparative advantage in meatball production?
-In spaghetti production? - 2. a.
+In spaghetti production?

+3. a.
 The accompanying diagram shows the production possibility frontier for the Tivoli in panel (a) and for the Frivoli as the line labeled "Original Frivoli PPF" in panel (b).

-The production possibility frontier for the Tivoli was calculated as follows: the Tivoli can produce either 30 pounds of spaghetti and no meatballs, or they can produce no spaghetti but 50 pounds of meatballs.
-That is, the opportunity cost of 1 pound of meatballs is $\frac{3}{5}$ of a pound of spaghetti: in order to produce 1 more pound of meatballs, the Tivoli have to give up $\frac{3}{5}$ of a pound of spaghetti.
+The production possibility frontier for the Tivoli was calculated as follows: the Tivoli can produce either 30 kg of spaghetti and no meatballs, or they can produce no spaghetti but 50 kg of meatballs.
+That is, the opportunity cost of 1 kg of meatballs is 3/5 of a kg of spaghetti: in order to produce 1 more kg of meatballs, the Tivoli have to give up 3/5 of a kg of spaghetti.
 This means that the slope of their production possibility frontier is $-\frac{3}{5}$.
 A similar argument for the Frivoli shows that their production possibility frontier has a slope of $-\frac{4}{3}$.